madflojo/automatron/docs/runbooks/actions.md

 The `frequency` field is used to specify the time (in seconds) between action execution.
 In the above example the action will be executed every `300` seconds until either the `call_on` or `trigger` conditions are no longer met.

 If you wish to execute an action every time, simply set this value to `0` seconds.

+### Run Once (OPTIONAL)

+The optional `run_once` field is a boolean used to determine if the action will run only once.
+If set to `True`, the action will run only the first time the `trigger` condition is met and will not run again until it's back to its normal state.

+Defaults to `False`.

+Note: the action will run once everytime the health check fails and the `trigger` condition is met.
+For example, if the check returns `WARNING`, then `OK` and then `WARNING` again, the `run_once` action will run one time for each failure.

 ### Call on